Wolfskee/EricS.github.io/README.md

 ## Instructions
 **Step 1**: Create a Repository in GitHub.
 Once you created your GitHub Account.
-Login in to your GitHub Account, you will see a "**New**" button on your top Left.
+Login in to your GitHub Account, you will see a "**New**" button on your top left, click it.
  ![A GIF showing the step 1](https://github.com/Wolfskee/EricS.github.io/blob/master/pic/createRepository.gif)

- give a name for your repository:
+ in the next page, give a name for your repository and click create:
  ![A GIF showing the give name of repository](https://github.com/Wolfskee/EricS.github.io/blob/master/pic/nameRepository.gif)